itamarst/eliot/presentations/scientific-logging/presentation.md

 ---

-# Trust comes from a coherent explanation
+# Trust also requires a coherent explanation

 1. We did A—
 2. —here is a graph of intermediate results.